Marketing Lessons for Hiring Managers from the Presidential Campaigns

 Who knows marketing better than those who ran the presidential campaigns?
 During election season, it was hard to miss the candidates everywhere you went.
 When one wrong move can cost you the election, effective marketing becomes extremely important.

 Effective marketing strategies are no less important for companies looking to hire the best people, even if the whole country is not watching your every move.
-To find uncommon solutions to your biggest enterprise problems, you need to find and hire the best talent.
+To find uncommon solutions to your biggest enterprise problems, you need to find and hire the best talent available in the labor market.
 This is no easy feat, since only 17 percent of hiring managers say job seekers have skills and traits relevant to their company.
 Employers continue to struggle to find candidates with the right skill set and reach qualified prospects, even though unemployment remains high.

 When a misdirected campaign brings you a ton of unqualified applications, you waste your time weeding through candidate profiles that are not a good match for your open positions.
 What you need, instead, is to focus your efforts on attracting those individuals who have the skills, background, and attitude to thrive at your company.
 Let’s look at some of the marketing strategies that were used in the recent presidential campaigns.